bkfarnsworth/Always-On-Top-PS-Script/README.md

 Known bugs:

---it seems that windows explorer still is not showing up some times --and the two powershell things are getting mixed up..? (when I have ISE and a normal powershell console open)
+--it seems that windows explorer still is not showing up some times --and two open powershell apps will sometimes get mixed up. (when I have ISE and a normal powershell console open)